ArnavSingh92/salmon-recipe/README.md

 # salmon-recipe
-salmon recipe is available here.
+salmon recipe is available here. <a href="https://metavideos.com/video/66739750/salmon-chips-recipes">salmon recipe</a>
+Code will be coming soon.